cyristo/dataoutdoor/README.md

 * Then I should get this result

 With Data Outdoor:
-* Given the country name is France (=> here your Fixture step will get the data set)
+* Given the country name is France (-> here your fixture code will access the dataset)
 * When I do something with that country
 * Then I should get this result

 ## Other use cases

-You can use Data Outdoor to simply get every Excel rows in a Collection of Object[], so that you can inject that Collection in your parametrized test class.
-You can set a filter on the ID column, to get a Colleciton that match only your criteria.

-At the opposite, you can use Data Outdoor to access a single Cell by its Excel reference.
+You can use Data Outdoor as a java framework.
+In that case, many other nice features are implemented as well.

 See the JUnit classes to get the documentation.